MaddyWikstrom/bobbytherabbit/CART_IMAGE_FIX.md

 - product.html

 This provides a robust, reliable solution that will ensure images are displayed correctly in all contexts, even when other methods fail.

+## Additional UI/UX Improvements

+Beyond the image loading fixes, we addressed several related issues to ensure a consistent cart experience:

+### 1. Dedicated Cart Page

+We created a full cart.html page to handle direct navigation to /cart URLs.
+This ensures users who bookmark the cart or are redirected to /cart have a proper cart experience rather than a 404 error.
+The cart page includes:

+- Full product listings with images
+- Quantity controls
+- Integrated image fallback systems
+- Checkout functionality
+- Mobile-responsive design

+### 2. Standardized Cart Styling

+We identified inconsistencies in the cart drawer appearance between different pages (index.html vs products.html).
+To fix this:

+- Created a dedicated cart-styles.css file with standardized styling
+- Applied this stylesheet to all pages (index.html, products.html, product.html, cart.html)
+- Ensured visual consistency across the entire site
+- Improved mobile responsiveness

+These additional improvements complement the image loading fixes to create a seamless, error-free cart experience throughout the site.